-Institutions in Illinois, including grocery stores, schools, universities, hospitals, hotels, and high rise buildings are composting food scraps.
+Institutions in Illinois, including grocery stores, schools, universities, hospitals, hotels, communities of faith, and high rise buildings are composting food scraps.
 As food scrap composting becomes more widely available and affordable in Illinois, more and more institutions are setting up systems either on site or by having their food scraps hauled to a commercial composting facility.

 If your institution wants to compost food waste, find out how the waste is currently handled and determine how much waste you have.
 Determine whether you are going to take just pre-consumer food waste or both pre and post-consumer food waste.
 You will need to discuss the collection process in depth with the operations and facilities managers.

 Food service businesses and institutions have several options depending on feasibility and specific restraints.

 - ON-SITE COMPOST PROGRAM: If land is available, you may compost the food waste on-site in rows or bins.

 - COMMERCIAL COMPOST FACILITY: If minimal space is available, commercial composting is an option that requires only a little attention and labor.
 In this case, food waste is sent to either a central compost facility or to a local farmer.

 Who Takes Food Waste for Composting and Who Can I Contact?

 - Commercial compost facilities licensed to accept food scraps.

 - Local farmers may be interested in taking food waste for compost.